cogentcore/core/README.md

 * mac hidpi setpos is not right from prefs -- works from init win create.

 * TextView:
-	+ word wrapping is going long unnecessarily -- is target size correct??
 	+ cursor goes to hand for links in TextView
 	+ parens / brackets match highlighter..